 kubectl create --dry-run=client --validate -f file.yaml

-create a deployment
+| create a deploymentedit deployment web runtime

 autoscale deployment